BW PolyureaProtective CoatingsContact

 FAQ

-Common questions about using BW8009 and BW0-8029 coats for wall waterproofing and weather protection.
+Common questions about using BW8009 and BW0-8029 coats for wall waterproofing support and exterior weather protection.

-What is this polyaspartic wall waterproofing system used for?
+What is this polyaspartic wall waterproofing and weather protection system used for?

-It is used for prepared concrete, plastered or mineral wall surfaces that need wall waterproofing, rain resistance and exterior weather protection with BW8009 primer and multiple BW0-8029 polyaspartic protective coats.
+It is used for prepared concrete, plastered and mineral wall surfaces that need surface waterproofing support, wind-driven rain resistance, UV protection, color stability and exterior weather protection.

 Which substrates can this wall system be used on?

-It can be reviewed for suitable concrete, plastered or mineral wall substrates when the surface is solid, clean, dry, stable and free from weak or contaminated areas.
+It can be reviewed for suitable concrete, plastered or mineral wall substrates when the surface is solid, clean, dry, stable and free from powdering, hollow, weak or contaminated areas.

 Why is BW8009 primer needed?

-BW8009 helps seal porous wall surfaces, reduce uneven absorption and improve adhesion before the BW0-8029 polyaspartic protective coats are applied.
+BW8009 helps seal porous mineral wall surfaces, reduce uneven absorption and support adhesion before the BW0-8029 polyaspartic wall protection coats are applied.

 What role does BW0-8029 play in this wall system?